3D Printing Service:

 Selective Laser Sintering

-Our Selective Laser Sintering (SLS) services offer:
+Our selective laser sintering (SLS) services offer:

-Our Process is Simple.
+Our Simple Process

 Laser Sintering (LS) Component

-The SLS process begins with our additive manufacturing (AM) technicians uploading your CAD file into the system.
-Subsequently, the software breaks down the CAD file layer by layer.
-Inside an enclosed, heated chamber, a CO2 laser draws each part layer onto a powder bed, fusing the material below its melting point.
-Once each layer, a roller applies a thin new layer of powder, and the process repeats until the SLS parts are complete.
+SLS printing begins with our additive manufacturing (AM) technicians uploading your CAD file into the system.
+Once the software breaks down the CAD file layer by layer, the process begins:

 Laser Sintering (LS) Illustration

-Selective Laser Sintering Advantages
+Advantages of Selective Laser Sintering

-Selective Laser Sintering Disadvantages
+Disadvantages of Selective Laser Sintering

 While there are a lot of advantages to laser sintering, there are also some disadvantages to consider:

-Laser Sintering at Prototek
+Selective Laser Sintering Services at Prototek

-Selective Laser Sintering Companies OEM:
+Selective Laser Sintering Materials

 Selective Laser Sintering Material ALM's PA 602 CF